graveja0/health-care-markets/README.md

     with one hospital, however.

-2. Aggregate all Medicare visits to the hospital (or hospitals, in cases where towns or cities have \> 1 hospital).
+2. Aggregate all Medicare visits to the hospital (or hospitals, in cases where towns or cities have &gt; 1 hospital).
 Using a plurality rule, assign ZIP codes to the HSA name where the most of its residents receive hospital care.